Justin Hartley Files for Divorce From Wife Chrishell After 2 Years of Marriage

 Justin Hartleyhas filed for divorce from wife Chrishell Stause after just two years of marriage.

 According to court papers obtained by E!
 News, the This Is Us star filed for divorce from his wife of two years at a Los Angeles courthouse on Friday afternoon.
 He cites the reason for their split as "irreconcilable differences."
+Interestingly enough, he also claims their date of separation was July 8, 2019, despite the fact that they've made appearances as a couple numerous times since then.
+Moreover, Justin doesn't wish to give Chrishell spousal support and requests she pays for attorney fees.

 Both Chrishell and Justin have yet to comment publicly on their split.